Area and Global Studies Mentorship Program

 Who chooses the mentor?

-The AGS Director shall choose the mentor, based on criteria elaborated below.
-Due to the diverse fields of specialization of AGS faculty, and the small number of faculty in AGS available to mentor, the AGS Director may well have to go outside of Area and Global Studies to find a suitable mentor.
-Another option could be the assignment of more than one mentor, but that may well complicate the professional life of the recent hire rather than facilitate her or his acclimatization to Area and Global Studies and the broader campus community.
-Again, who and how many might serve as a mentor to a new or recent hire is at the discretion of the Director.
+The Area and Global Studies (AGS) Chair shall choose the mentor, based on criteria elaborated below.
+Due to the diverse fields of specialization of AGS faculty, and the small number of faculty in AGS available to mentor, the AGS Chair may well have to go outside of AGS to find a suitable mentor.
+Another option could be the assignment of more than one mentor, but that may well complicate the professional life of the recent hire rather than facilitate her or his acclimatization to AGS and the broader campus community.
+Again, who and how many might serve as a mentor to a new or recent hire is at the discretion of the AGS Chair.

-The Director may also change mentoring assignments if requested by the mentor or the new person, whether due to incompatibility, or due to extraneous issues such as mentors impending sabbatical or changing workload.
-The Director will ensure that such changes in mentoring assignments have no bearing on personnel review matters or salary adjustment decisions for both the mentor and the mentee.
+The AGS Chair may also change mentoring assignments if requested by the mentor or the new person, whether due to incompatibility, or due to extraneous issues such as mentors impending sabbatical or changing workload.
+The AGS Chair will ensure that such changes in mentoring assignments have no bearing on personnel review matters or salary adjustment decisions for both the mentor and the mentee.

-The Director will choose a tenured faculty member to be a mentor, though if circumstances warrant, a tenure-track faculty member who has gone through contract renewal may also be named a mentor.
+The AGS Chair will choose a tenured faculty member to be a mentor, though if circumstances warrant, a tenure-track faculty member who has gone through contract renewal may also be named a mentor.
 Other criteria for selecting a mentor are as follows:

 1) a person with the ideal of supporting and encouraging the new hire rather than an interest in shaping or supervising the new hire;